 World Cancer Research Fund’s Senior Research Manager, Dr Anna Diaz Font, added "more and more people are surviving cancer thanks to early detection and improved treatments.
 Therefore, it is vital that we know not only what can improve cancer survivors’ quality of life and reduce their risk of recurrence, but how we can empower them to make these behaviour changes.
 This research shows the impact of wearable technology on increasing physical activity time, which is innovative and cost effective.

 “We are so proud to be able to fund research such as A/Prof Lynch’s which will have a real impact on people living with and beyond cancer.”

 Almost 70% of the group who were provided fitness bands increased the moderate-vigorous physical activity over the studied period, and more than 60% decreased their average sitting time.

 The ACTIVATE Trial researchers followed-up the participants for another 12 weeks following the initial study, and found the women who had received the intervention maintained their level of physical activity.

-“We had expected to see a drop off in physical activity after the health coaching element stopped after the initial 12 weeks.
-Instead, on average physical activity levels increased by a further 14 minutes per week,” reported A/Prof Lynch.
+Associate Professor Lynch concluded “we had expected to see a drop off in physical activity after the health coaching element stopped after the initial 12 weeks.
+Instead, on average physical activity levels increased by a further 14 minutes per week.".

 30th January 2019 - VicHealth research considers the effectiveness of health and wellbeing apps